Best cars for older drivers

 Age Co helps drivers over 50 find the right protection.
 We are 100% owned by Age UK and our profits go back to the charity.

 There’s a lot to consider when it comes to choosing a car, but ultimately it all comes down to your needs and lifestyle.
 Are you someone who likes to load up the car and hit the open road every chance you get, or someone who prefers to only get behind the wheel to run errands?
 Some of us will need enough seats for the grandchildren to pile in, while others might prefer a big boot with enough space for a four-legged friend, mobility scooter or wheelchair.
-Below we've tried to cover a range of vehicles to help you in finding the right option.
+Below we've tried to cover a range of vehicles to help you find the right option.

 Manual or automatic?